gyla1993/LightNet/README.md

 ### Warning
-Our code seems not to be sensitive to the version of python (3.5, 3.6) or Tensorflow (1.6.0~1.13.1), but is very dependent on version of Keras (2.2.4).
+Our code seems not to be sensitive to the version of python (3.5, 3.6) or Tensorflow (1.6.0~1.13.1), but is very dependent on the version of Keras (2.2.4).
 This is because we need to change the source code of Keras to fix a bug in its ConvLSTM2D (cf. https://github.com/keras-team/keras/issues/9761).
 See below.

 You may need to remove the following code
 ```python